 Expert testimony on appropriate standards of care.

-Under Arizona law, the general statute of limitations for filing a personal injury claim—such as an injury from a nursing home slip and fall—is two years from the date of injury or discovery.
+Under Arizona law, the general statute of limitations for filing a personal injury claim is two years from the date of injury or discovery.
 If abuse or neglect contributed to a resident’s death, a wrongful death claim must generally be filed within two years of the date of death.

-Elder abuse and nursing home neglect cases often involve complex medical issues, regulatory standards, and evidence.
+Elder abuse and neglect cases often involve complex medical issues, regulatory standards, and evidence.
 An experienced personal injury attorney can:

 Investigate and preserve critical evidence,